amelialouise/Oregon-births/publish/CDC-Wonder.md

     ## 5 2017 1,250,875
     ## 6 2016 1,280,607

-We can then join these two into a single dataset and calculate the national low-risk rates from 2016 to 2021.
+We join the low-risk cesarean and low-risk births data into a single dataset and calculate the national low-risk rates from 2016 to 2021.

 ``` r
 df_low_risk_births <-